 Turn off hearing aids when not in use.
 It’s also a good idea to remove the battery if not using it for a long period of time.

 Avoid applying hair spray and hair products while wearing hearing aids.
+These can coat the opening over the microphone and diminish your sound.

 Always store your hearing aids in the same place, preferably in a case or a dry storage box.
 This will help you always know where they are but also protect them from inadvertent falls.